 - contiguous spread of infection, typically staph aureus (~55%):

 - sinus compression, e.g. trauma, tumour

-- procoagulable conditions, e.g. Protein C/S deficiency, OCP use, malignancy
+- procoagulable conditions, e.g. protein C/S deficiency, oral contraceptive use, malignancy

 - idiopathic (25%) 5

-CST is a clinical diagnosis, however, MRI with contrast is the modality of choice to confirm its presence and to differentiate it from alternatives such as orbital cellulitis, which may have a similar clinical presentation.
+Cavernous sinus thrombosis is a clinical diagnosis.
+MRI with contrast is the imaging modality of choice to confirm its presence and to differentiate it from alternatives such as orbital cellulitis, which may have a similar clinical presentation.

 - non-contrast: high-density thrombus in affected cavernous sinus (seen in only 25%) 5